IsraelAzoulay/multi-class-image-classifier-computer-vision/README.md

 2. **Open the provided Google Colab notebooks:**
 Navigate to the 'notebooks' folder and open the desired notebook in Google Colab.
 3. **Run the Notebooks:**
-Follow the instructions in the notebooks to download the datasets, preprocess the data, train, evaluate, predict and save the models.
+Follow the instructions in the notebooks to download the datasets, preprocess the data, train, evaluate, predict, save and deploy the models.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.